From the Outside (Hey Violet album): Recording and production

 Hey Violet wrote and recorded From the Outside over the course of a year and a half.
 The band worked primarily with producer Julian Bunetta, whom they began collaborating with at the end of 2015 after meeting backstage at one of their shows.
 Bunetta said he was impressed by the band's energy and wanted to change their tempos to "give people something to dance to rather than jump to".
 The first songs they wrote together were "Brand New Moves" and "Fuqboi", which were both recorded in 2016 for Brand New Moves and later featured on From the Outside.
-Hey Violet worked on songs collaborately, with Bunetta either creating an instrumental or the band discussing what music they listened to and a sound they wanted; Rena said each song's impetus was different.
+Hey Violet worked on songs collaboratively, with Bunetta either creating an instrumental or the band discussing what music they listened to and a sound they wanted; Rena said each song's impetus was different.
 During the album's writing period, the members of Hey Violet drew influence from Cyndi Lauper, The Cure, Melanie Martinez, No Doubt, The 1975, Twenty One Pilots, St. Lucia, St. Vincent, and The Weeknd.
 Lyrical inspiration was drawn from conversations about their personal lives; Rena gave Bunetta her personal journal to read at one point.

 Most of the album's songs—including "Guys My Age", "O.D.D.", "Where Have You Been (All My Night)", and "Like Lovers Do"—were written in the space of a week and a half as part of a "crazy writing session" in Palm Springs, Florida, where Hey Violet stayed with ten other songwriters in a rental house.
-All of the band's members initially attended the sessions together; due to them struggling with the amount of people in the room, they later decided that two of them would go at a time and get feedback from the rest of the band thereafter.
+All of the band's members initially attended the sessions together; due to them struggling with the number of people in the room, they later decided that two of them would go at a time and get feedback from the rest of the band thereafter.
 Rena said that writing was handled by her, Nia, Moreta and Miller, though she and Nia handled much of the writing together.
 The songs were then sent off to another producer to give them a further perspective, and revised until having the finished version.

 Recording sessions for From the Outside were held mainly at Sarm Music Village in London and Enemy Dojo in Calabasas, California; additional sessions were held at Capitol Studios and Chumba Meadows in Los Angeles and Tom Fazio in Palm Springs.
 Aside of Bunetta, who is credited as its executive producer, the album's production was handled by Cook Classics, DallasK, Jason Evigan, Teddy Geiger, and others.
 In a November 2016 interview with Billboard, Rena said that Hey Violet had amassed three albums worth of songs and were in the process of deciding which ones to "tweak" and put on the album.
 By April 2017, they were narrowing down its track listing from 20 to 25 songs.
 Hey Violet selected songs for the album based on how they thought their fans would react to them live.